 Something only our kids’ generation can relate to?
 Making a career out of YouTube.
-While some people do actually become successful YouTube stars (Ryan of Ryan ToysReview is reportedly worth $22 million), it’s certainly not a conventional or widely accessible career path.
+While some people do actually become successful YouTube stars (Ryan of Ryan’s World reportedly earned $29.5 million in 2020), it’s certainly not a conventional or widely accessible career path.

 “My kids became obsessed with making YouTube-type videos on my phone even though they didn’t post them,” says Cheryl Barry, of New York.
 “My phone was filled with videos of them playing with toys and talking to the camera.
 It was weird!
 When I asked them why they liked doing it, they, in so many words, said it’s what they wanted to do when they grow up.
 No!
 I explained to them that being a YouTube star isn’t something to aspire to and how very few people actually become successful doing it.
 To be honest, I’m not sure the message has completely sunk in, but one thing’s for sure — I never leave my phone lying around anymore.”